Marigameo/components/README.md

 Flexbox layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
 Flexbox layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.

+5 .
+Event Delegation in JS

+6 .
+Bubbling and Capturing in JS

+7 .
+Async-await,Fetch API and Promises in JS